khoadole/Doorbell-Recognition/README.md

 # Doorbell Recognition

 **Doorbell Recognition** is a web application built with Django that allows users to stream video from a door camera and remotely control door access.
-The project also integrates the `foobar` library to handle natural language tasks such as word pluralization and singularization.

 ## 📦 Installation